Arkansas State University - Newport

 • Be enrolled in at least six hours.

 • Before a direct student loan can be disbursed, ALL students must complete Entrance Counseling and a Master Promissory Note (MPN).
-To complete both, go to studentloans.gov.
+To complete both, go to studentaid.gov.
 Once you have signed in, be sure to click on “Direct Loan Entrance Counseling”.

-Award Amount varies according to need.
+Award Amount varies according to eligibility and need.

 Private Loans